empathyco/x/packages/logger/README.md

 There are different log levels to be set in the console level and server level.

 ```
+enum LogLevel {
+  silent = 0,
+  error = 1,
+  warn = 2,
+  info = 3,
-logger.consoleLevel = LogLevel.warn;
+  debug = 4,
-logger.serverLevel = LogLevel.error;
+  trace = 5
+}
 ```

-And finally, different methods to be used
+And different methods to be called to use the logger:

 ```
 logger.error()